Monumental Inscriptions

 lMonumental Inscriptions

-During the 1980s volunteers, many of them from our Society, transcribed the memorial inscriptions in Wiltshire and the information was transferred from paper slips to a database.
-This database is at our Resource Centre and on the internet, where the records are available on Findmypast - see the Our Records on Findmypast page on this website for links.
+During the 1980s volunteers, many of them from our Society, transcribed the key family details from inscriptions in churches, cemeteries and commemorations around the county.
+In due course the information was transferred from paper slips to a database.
+This data is at our Resource Centre and on Findmypast - see the Our Records on Findmypast page on this website for links.

-Although the 1980 survey forms the bulk of the database, fewer, but still important, entries refer to inscriptions that appeared elsewhere: some in documents held in the Wiltshire Museum in Devizes (such as informal lists made by clergy over the centuries) and some in the Thomas Phillipps's survey of 1822, often with lengthy information.
+There are more than 290,000 transcripts of inscriptions from churches, cemeteries and commemorations around the county.
+Although the 1980 survey forms the bulk of the database, fewer - but still important - entries are from inscriptions that appeared elsewhere: some in documents held in the Wiltshire Museum in Devizes (such as informal lists made by clergy over the centuries), some 3000 from Quaker burial records, and some from the often detailed information in Thomas Phillipps's survey of 1822.

 For the above reasons, the entries should be taken as an indication that at some time and place, some really helpful people did today's researchers a favour and recorded inscriptions.
-Of course it is possible that they are no longer visible because of weathering or the memorial has been moved or removed.
-Their potential value remains great, as the recorded locations, dates and relationships can help build our family trees, often adding unexpected information about occupations, bequest or deaths in far-off places.
+Of course it is possible that since then the wording has become no longer visible because of weathering or the memorial has been moved, removed, or buried by soil or vegetation.
+All the same, the entries' potential value remains great, as the recorded locations, dates and relationships can help build our family trees, often adding unexpected information about occupations, bequest or deaths in far-off places.

 GenFair